qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

             [answer_embeddings, model.encode(batch, to_numpy=False)]
         )

-    # probably it's worthwhile to index your vectors and search among them with some kind of vector search engine like Qdrant :)
     # Some prepared questions and answers to ensure that our model works as intended
     questions = [
         "what is the pricing of aws lambda functions powered by aws graviton2 processors?",